DataBiosphere/bond/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Verify all tests go green
 - [ ] Squash and merge; you can delete your branch after this **unless it's for a hotfix**.
 In that case, don't delete it!
 - [ ] Test this change deployed correctly and works on dev environment after deployment
+- [ ] **Release to production** - Releasing to prod is a manual process (see [instructions to release to prod](https://github.com/DataBiosphere/bond/blob/develop/README.md#production-deployment-checklist)).
+Either do this now or create a ticket and schedule the release.